fbpx

 • GR Limit (Limit the gain reduction).

-Uses: Kotelnikov is mainly designed for Bus Mixing or Mastering, but it can definitely be used to process individual tracks as well, such as bass, guitars, vocals, etc., and with its incredibly in-depth features you should be able to compress any track with ease and achieve great results.
+Uses: Kotelnikov is mainly designed for as a mastering compressor, but it can definitely be used to process individual tracks as well, such as bass, guitars, vocals, etc., and with its incredibly in-depth features you should be able to compress any track with ease and achieve great results.

 Lastly, Kotelnikov allows the processing of the stereo channels and it gives you the option to only process the Sum or Difference channels, otherwise known as the Middle or Side, and you can even use two instances of this plugin to compress the Mid and Side independently.